-A good security chain is par for the coarse, however not all chains are made equal.
-In addition some consideration on how you chain up your bike is just as important.
+A good security chain is a par for the coarse, however not all chains are made equal.
+In addition, some consideration on how you chain up your bike is just as important.

 To thwart bolt croppers you need at least 16mm chain links or fatter, these will be too big to even fit in the jaws.
-Only consider a 14mm chain as a lightweight option purely for low value bikes.
-You should avoid ‘Through Hardened’ chains, they are just too brittle, once one side of a link has been cut the rest will just shatter.
+Only consider a 14mm chain as a lightweight option purely for low-value bikes.
+You should avoid ‘Through-Hardened’ chains, they are just too brittle, once one side of a link has been cut the rest will just shatter.
 Instead opt for ‘Case-Hardened’ chains, which are very hard on the outside but ductile on the inside, thus requiring both sides of a link to be cropped.
-Few sub 16mm chains will be case hardened due to the cost and difficulty of apply this process to smaller chains.
+Few sub 16mm chains will be case hardened due to the cost and difficulty of applying this process to smaller chains.

 Don’t be tempted to throw your chain over your shoulder, it’ll do serious damage to you if you come off your bike.

 Case hardened 16mm and 19mm chains will require power tools to break, which are heavy, possibly noisy and will only be used by determined thieves.
-The downsides of such hefty chains is weight, a 2m long 16mm chain with padlock weighs in about 10Kg and as such will realistically need a top box to carry it about.
+The downsides of such hefty chains are weight, a 2m long 16mm chain with padlock weighs in about 10Kg and as such will really need a top box to carry it about.
 Don’t be tempted to throw your chain over your shoulder, it’ll do serious damage to you if you come off your bike.
 Recently chains up to 22mm have hit the market, seriously hardcore!
-An option to consider for locking a high value motorbike at home, if it will fit though your wheel…
+An option to consider for locking a high-value motorbike at home, if it will fit through your wheel…

 Recommended chains are the Almax Immobiliser III 16mm chain and the Pragmasis Protector 16 and 19mm chains.
 Both of these are often sold with the Squire SS65CS padlock, which is CEN6 rated.
 Either offer one of the best ways to prevent motorcycle theft.